The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 Popcorn = Work 4 dc into the next st, drop the loop from the hook, insert your hook from front to back under the top 2 loops of the first double crochet of the group, grab the dropped loop and pull through; 1 pc made.

-3rd row: (WS) Ch 1, 1 sc in each st and ch sps across.
-Remember, the last turning chain as 1 dc and ch 1.
-Fill in space for the ch 1 and the last sc is in the 3rd chain.
-Turn.
+4th row: (WS) Ch 1.
+1 sc in each st and ch sps across.
+Re-member, the last turning chain as 1 dc and ch 1.
+Fill in space for the ch 1 and the last sc is the 2nd chain.
+Fasten off.
+This section ends on WS.

 Stitch 6 – Loop Tracks